 | Puppy | 2–3 times/week | Soft brush, beginner kit | Gentle sessions, short baths |

-| Adult | 2–3 times/week | Brush depending on coat | Consistent grooming routine |
+| Adult | 2–3 times/week | Brush depending on coat type | Consistent grooming routine |

 | Senior | 1–2 times/week | Soft bristle brush, finger comb | Gentle brushing, avoid long sessions |

-Professional Dog Grooming Vs Home Grooming
+Professional Dog Grooming vs Home Grooming

-Grooming At Home
+Grooming at Home

-A List Of Tools For Dog Grooming
+A Complete List of Dog Grooming Tools

-Optional Tools
+Essential Tools

 | Tool | Purpose | Recommended For |

-| Slicker Brush | Removes mats and tangles | Long-haired or curly dogs |
+| Slicker Brush | Removes mats and tangles | Long-haired or curly-coated dogs |

-| Deshedding Tool | Reduces loose hair | Double-coated or heavy-shedding breeds |
+| Deshedding Tool | Reduces loose hair buildup | Double-coated or heavy-shedding breeds |

 | Pin Brush | Smooths coat after brushing | Medium to long coats |

-| Comb | Detangles knots | All coat types |
+| Comb | Detangles knots and finishes coat | All coat types |

-| Nail Clippers | Trim nails safely | Puppies, adults, and seniors |
+| Nail Clippers | Trims nails safely at home | Puppies, adults, and seniors |

-| Dog Nail Grinder | Smooths nails and avoids cutting quick safely | Sensitive or anxious dogs |
+| Dog Nail Grinder | Smooths nails, avoids cutting the quick | Sensitive or anxious dogs |

-| Dog Shampoo | Cleans coat and skin | Sensitive, dry, or itchy skin in dogs |
+| Dog Shampoo | Cleans coat and skin | Sensitive, dry, or itchy skin dogs |

 | Towels | Drying after bath | All dogs |

-| Blow Dryer (optional) | Quick, safe drying | Long-haired or thick-coated dogs |
+| Blow Dryer (pet-safe) | Quick, safe drying without overheating | Long-haired or thick-coated dogs |

-| Detangling Spray (optional) | Makes brushing easier | Curly or matted coats |
+| Detangling Spray | Makes brushing easier, prevents breakage | Curly or matted coats |

-| Grooming Gloves (optional) | Removes loose hair while petting | Light shedders or daily brushing |
+| Grooming Gloves | Removes loose hair while petting naturally | Light shedders or daily brushing |

 Every Week